chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     {{< figure src="/images/automate/standalone_supermarket_credentials_signin.png" alt="Supermarket Credentials">}}

-1. Authorize supermarket to use your Chef account.
+1. Authorize the supermarket to use your Chef account.
 Refer to the image below:

     {{< figure src="/images/automate/standalone_supermarket_credentials_signin.png" alt="Supermarket Authorization Page">}}

-1. Once the supermarket application is successfully authorized the screen looks like as shown in the below image:
+1. Once the supermarket application is successfully authorized, the screen looks like as shown in the below image:

     {{< figure src="/images/automate/standalone_supermarket_app_board.png" alt="Supermarket Board">}}

-You have successfully logged in to supermarket using the credentials of `chef-server` through **Chef Identity** service running as part of Airgapped Automate.
+You have successfully logged in to the supermarket using the credentials of `chef-server` through the **Chef Identity** service running as part of Airgapped Automate.